hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-The response of HyperGraphQL server to this query consists of the usual GraphQL JSON object, further augmented with a JSON-LD context, included as the value of the property "@context" on the "data" object.
+The response to this query consists of the usual GraphQL JSON object, further augmented with a JSON-LD context, included as the value of the property `@context` on the `data` object.

-### HyperGraphQL response:
+## HyperGraphQL response:
 ```json
 {
   "extensions": {},